sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/MicroBase/README.md

 - ADR is novel adaptation of reservoir sampler.
 - MDP maintains an ADR sample of the input to periodically recompute its robust estimator and a second ADR sample of the outlier scores to periodically recompute its quantile threshold.
 - Need to maintain a sample of values, we will add new points with some probabilitity, and insertion of tuple can be decided by both time based and tuple based delay policies.
+- Tuple at a time decay policy may skew the reservoir towards periods of high stream volume.

 MDP uses ADR to solve model retraining and quantile estimation problems.